benlau/joplin-plugin-kanban/README.md

 ## Installation

-In Joplin, go to Tools > Options, then on the left select Plugins, search for "kanban" and click install.
+In Joplin, go to Tools > Options, then on the left select Plugins, search for "kanmug" and click install.
 You can read more about Joplin plugins [here](https://joplinapp.org/plugins/).

 ## Usage